osewetess/osewetess/README.md

 hello,
-I a CS undergraduate at RIARA UNIVERSITY in Nairobi Kenya.
+I am a CS undergraduate at RIARA UNIVERSITY in Nairobi Kenya.
-I am a self taught front-end developer with no experience I love learning new technologies and problem solving Currently perfecting on react and javascript
+I'm a self taught front-end developer with no experience I love learning new technologies and problem solving Currently perfecting on react and javascript